Georgia Rare Species and Natural Community Data

 Here you will find rare species and natural community data mainatained by the Nongame Conservation Section.
 Our protected species lists contains species protected at both the state and the federal level.
 Our special concern lists includes plants, animals, and natural communities that are federally and state protected and also species that are not legally protected but are considered of special conservation concern by our staff biologists.
 We maintain active records for these species and communities in our conservation databases.

 Commonly Requested Data

-New Draft Data Portal Page (July, 2016).
-Rare species and natural community data can now be accessed from this draft data portal page.
+Check out our New Draft Data Portal Page (September, 2016).
+The latest rare species and natural community data can now be accessed from this draft data portal page.

 Sending Us Locations of Rare Species and Significant Natural Communities

 Our plant watch list contains plant species of lesser conservation concern.
 These are species for which we are gathering information but not adding population locations to the databases.
 None of these species are protected so they do not have data columns for state and federal protection.
 For printable PDF version see the following.

 Georgia's Natural Communities and Associated Rare Plant and Animal Species: Thumbnail Accounts

 Here is a link to a PDF copy of Georgia's Natural Communities and Associated Rare Plant and Animal Species: Thumbnail Accounts written by Linda Chafin and based on " Guide to the Natural Communities of Georgia," by Leslie Edwards, Jon Ambrose, and Katherine Kirkman, 2013, University of Georgia Press.
 This document summarizes terrestrial and aquatic natural communities within Georgia.
 The community classification system used here varies from the Ecological Classifications used by NatureServe in other parts of our website.

 Contact information for our staff can be found in the NatureServe Network Staff Directory.

 Our address is: